 Next, also consider how often you would like to track sales activity.
 Sales tracker templates offer yearly, monthly, weekly, and even daily tracking.
 Decide how often you need to review the data and go over the results with your team.

-It might be tempting to start tracking each aspect of the sales process daily, and depending on your company's needs, it might be necessary.
+It might be tempting to start tracking each aspect of the sales process daily and depending on your company's needs, it might be necessary.
 If it is not, though, make sure to start with a reasonable amount in the beginning.
 Many leaders can find themselves overwhelmed with tracking all of their sales activities daily and end up quitting altogether.

-Free Templates to Try Out
+Free Sales Activity Tracking Spreadsheets to Try Out

 If you have a new business or small sales team, you may need to start with a written sales tracker.
 Or you may also want to start with a written tracker before investing money into the software.
 Whatever the reason, there are great templates to get you started and get your sales team in order.